 The University Information Security Office (UISO) scans all faculty and staff computers for PII every six months to ensure information is being stored in accordance with University policy, and to maintain compliance with all applicable laws and regulations.
 For more information on this scanning program, see Spirion.

 More information on specific laws and regulations can be found below:

-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a Federal law that protects the privacy of student education records.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of student education records.
 This law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-FERPA provides students with the right to inspect and review certain education records maintained by the school and to request corrections if the records are inaccurate or misleading.
+FERPA provides students with the right to inspect and review certain education records maintained by the school, and to request corrections if the records are inaccurate or misleading.
 It requires that schools obtain written permission before releasing information from a student’s education record.
 It also allows schools to publish certain "directory" information about students, unless the student has requested that the school not do so.

-The Gramm-Leach-Bliley Act (GLBA) protects consumers’ personal financial information held by financial institutions.
+The Gramm-Leach-Bliley Act (GLBA) protects consumers' personal financial information held by financial institutions.
 It requires that financial institutions provide customers with a privacy notice explaining what information is collected, how it is used, and how it is protected.
-The penalty for failing to comply with GLBA is a fine of up to $100,000 for the institution and of up to $10,000 for the officers and directors of the institution.
+The penalty for failing to comply with GLBA is a fine of up to $100,000 for the institution, and up to $10,000 for the officers and directors of the institution.

 The Personal Information Protection Act (PIPA) protects the personal information of Illinois residents.
 It requires that an institution which houses social security numbers, driver’s license numbers, state ID numbers, bank account numbers, and/or credit card numbers provide consumers with notice of any security breaches that compromise that information.
 A violation of this act is a violation of the Illinois Consumer Fraud and Deceptive Practices Act and could result in civil monetary penalties.